-This manual serves as a comprehensive guide to the Call for Pilots (CfP) inviting applicants to submit pilot proposals under Work Strand (WS) 2 - Creating new Local Digital Twins based on common needs.
-This CfP is launched in the frame of the Local Digital Twins for Smart and Sustainable Communities (LDT4SSC) project funded by the European Union.
+This manual serves as a comprehensive guide to the Call for Pilots (CfP) inviting applicants to submit pilot proposals under Work Strand (WS) 3 - Adding New Advanced AI-Based Capabilities to the LDTs Toolbox, for the Local Digital Twins for Smart and Sustainable Communities (LDT4SSC), funded by the European Union.
 The objective of the LDT4SSC project is to build a robust, scalable ecosystem of local digital twins and stimulate the market for innovative, Artificial Intelligence (AI)-driven Local Digital Twin (LDT) services.
 The project also seeks to address barriers to AI adoption in Europe, such as limited investment, regulatory complexity, and gaps in expertise.
 It supports the development of advanced AI-driven digital twin solutions by pooling public sector demand and ensuring a fair, competitive environment for innovators.